THE FUTURE OF THE NET - 1995

 The Internet - Cyberspace - is a huge growing global community where more and more people are meeting and hanging out together, exchanging information and experiences and more recently, taking up residence.

 Why would anyone take up residence in Cyberspace?
-Well according to the many thousands of people applying for apartments in Cybertown, the primary reasons are:
+Well according to the many thousands of people applying for apartments and mansions in Cybertown, the primary reasons are:

 a) Because this is the future and they want to be part of it